 A judgment of divorce can be entered 60 days from the date of filing when there are no minor children.
-In a case with minor children, the law requires a waiting period of six months before a judgment is entered.
-The court has authority to waive a portion of the six month waiting period, if it finds that not doing so would cause undue hardship or that there is a compelling necessity for doing so.
+In a case with minor children, the law requires a waiting period of six months.
+The court has authority to waive a portion of the waiting period, if it finds that not doing so would cause undue hardship or that there is a compelling necessity for doing so.
 Of course, all issues must have been settled and both parties must agree to waive the full waiting period.
 In no event, can a judgment ever be entered in less than 60 days after the filing of the case.